thomasmost/darkbridge/README.md

 - Rendered by React
 - Styled with Emotion
 - Tested with Jest
-- Linted, prettified, and written in highly safe and readable TypeScript
+- Linted, Prettified, and written in TypeScript
 - Packaged into a Docker image on deploy

 **Note that you do not need Docker installed to run the application in development,** but you will likely want to have it eventually to customize your containers.